HowToOpenScience/LevelsOfContainerization/level_0/README.md

 # Level 0: The Bare Minimum

-Level 0 refers to the bare minimum all projects should have when attempting use materials, regardless of sharing.
+Level 0 contains to the bare minimum all projects should have when attempting use materials, regardless of sharing.
 There are four main concepts: making sure your materials run, documenting the materials, recording dependency versions, and a README explaining how to use the materials.

 ## Make Sure Your Materials Run!!!!